Urocerus gigas

-U. gigas is a wood-boring insect that attacks softwoods of freshly felled logs/unhealthy trees.
+Urocerus gigas is a wood-boring insect that attacks softwoods of freshly felled logs/unhealthy trees.
 The species lives in discrete tunnels, frequently filled with hard-packed coarse fibrous frass, hard to dig out from tunnels.
 The tunnels are large, round and discrete, between 6 and 7 mm in diameter.
+Both sexes have a chitinous spike emerging from the abdomen, derived from the last segment, which is found in all woodwasps.
+However, unlike in true wasps, the projection is harmless and the insect cannot sting.

+The second, longer and lower projection in females only is the ovipositor.
+The ovipositor has saw-like teeth which she uses to drill a hole, and then deposit her eggs, into wood.